lesaii/documentation/SN0W/docs/road_to_avatars.md

 &nbsp;

-Also one bonus thing, if you want to find some cool stuff to add to your avatar, go over to the [＜＞＜ community discord server](https://discord.gg/Z34mSSM)
+Also one bonus thing, if you want to find some cool stuff to add to your avatar, go over to [**The ＜＞＜ community discord server**](https://discord.gg/Z34mSSM)

 ![avatar_prefabs](https://i.postimg.cc/XYSdbZWk/avatar-prefabs.png)